Ponds scores 26, St. John's beats Oregon State 82-77 | FlamboroughReview.com

+LAKE BUENA VISTA, Fla. — Guards Shamorie Ponds and Marcus LoVett helped St. John's get off to its best start in years.

-LAKE BUENA VISA, Fla. — Shamorie Ponds scored 26 points and Marcus LoVett added 18 as St. John's rallied from a double-digit second-half deficit to beat Oregon State 82-77 Thursday in first round of the Advocare Invitational.
+Ponds scored 26 points and LoVett added 18 as St. John's rallied from a double-digit second-games half deficit to beat Oregon State 82-77 Thursday in first round of the Advocare Invitational.

+"If the guards set the tone, then it sets the tone for the game," Ponds said.
+"So I feel like if we come out there hungry with a dog mentality, it changes the whole game."

 After trailing by 10 midway through the second half, St. John's went up 69-67 with 4 minutes left on Kassoum Yakwe's rebound slam.